What is a registered midwife?

 As soon as you have a positive pregnancy test, call the clinic (we fill up quickly!) and make your first clinic appointment.
 From then on you will see a midwife every 4-6 weeks until you are 28 weeks, every 2-3 weeks until you are 36 weeks and then weekly until you give birth.
 Each clinic appointment is 30 minutes long.
 After you have given birth we continue to take care of you and your baby for 6 weeks.
 For the first week postpartum we see you at home (or hospital if you are still there) every second day and then in clinic at 2 weeks, 4 weeks and 6 weeks postpartum.

 Registered midwives of Ontario can order all the basic tests that are needed in pregnancy such as routine blood work and ultrasounds.

 Where can I give birth?

-New Life Midwives have privileges at Northumberland Hills Hospital in Cobourg (level 1 hospital) and Lakeridge Health Oshawa (level 2 hospital).
+New Life Midwives have privileges and are active medical staff at Northumberland Hills Hospital in Cobourg (level 1 hospital) and Lakeridge Health Oshawa (level 2 hospital).

-Registered midwives are also trained to assist with births at home.
+Registered midwives are also trained to conduct births at home for persons with low degree of risk where the birth is anticipated to be uncomplicated and either mother nor neonate will require resources beyond the local capacity.
 Please come to one of our home birth nights and check out our resources page for more information.